crcx/parable/Parable.md

 * Only numbers and pointers can be converted to function calls.
 * Calling **:call** with any other type will be silently ignored.

-# Variables and Values
+# Variables

-Parable provides two simple data structures: variables and values.
+Parable provides a simple data structures for quickly storing or retrieving a single value: the variable.

 Variables are a quick and dirty way to store single values in a slice.
 Typically access to values is done by using **fetch** and **store**.
 This can get messy.
 For instance: